royoelen/hanze-python-qtl-workshop/docs/source/qtl_visualization.rst

 Plotting libraries
 ------------

 We'll need some extra libraries for making plots.
 In these examples we'll use seaborn.
-We can install these using pip
+We can install these using pip if we don't this yet.

 .. code-block:: console